mandpd/portfolio-kmapp/README.md

 The tool is designed to be a web-based application, with a React front-end and a Node.js back-end.
 The back-end uses Azure Blob Storage to store asset contents, and a Neo4j graph database to store the knowledge asset metadata and their relationships.
 A middleware server responds to client requests and executes business logic leveraging the datastore, database, and LLM APIs.
 The front-end uses GraphQL to communicate with the middleware server.
 The tool is architected to be extensible, with the ability to add new types of assets and relationships as needed.

-THe tool is deployed in a Kubernetes cluster in Azure, using Azure Kubernetes Service (AKS).
+The tool is deployed in a Kubernetes cluster in Azure, using Azure Kubernetes Service (AKS).
 The tool is designed to be scalable and fault-tolerant, with multiple instances of the front-end and middleware servers running in the cluster.

 ## UI Screenshots